-Applicants should clearly state what the project is (project scope) and how much it will cost.
+Applicants should clearly describe the physical elements of the project (project scope) and how much it will cost.
 Section 4.5 below provides more discussion on the scope of the analysis, while Section 6 discusses how project costs should be calculated and treated in a BCA.